ytmytm/llama2.c64/README.md

 ## Branches

-- `wrapped_debug` - development branch with lots of debug messages and data structure dumps for calculation comparisons with `llama2.c`, use that as a start for the quantized version; it also shows how much memory is used for each part (note: top-p was not backported there)
+- `wrapped_debug` - development branch with lots of debug messages and data structure dumps for calculation comparisons with `llama2.c`, use that as a start for the quantized version; it also shows how much memory is used for each part (note: top-p sampler was not backported there)
 - `feature-fastmult` - an attempt to speed up `float32` multiplication using `uint8_t` times table (64K in REU); it turned out to be twice as slow, but nevertheless can be useful for the quantized version

 # FAQ